rern/RPi2-3.Dual.Boot-Rune.OSMC/README.md

 - Install easier than normal NOOBS itself with 1 complete package (GitHub `Download Zip` not support large files, the download hosted on  Google Drive)
 - Unattended offline installation
 - No need for interaction, display, mouse, internet during installation
+- For normal interactive installation: Just copy the content of os folder to NOOBS Lite os folder

 >[Features](#features)
 >[Remote Control](#remote-control)